 – It is preferable the whole spice to the ground one, as, in the second case, it has less flavor because the pepper loses flavor during storage.
 However, for those who bother to see the whole grains on the plate, they can use a pepper mill, an excellent accessory that can also prove very surprising with spice mixtures.

 – Black pepper is one of the few species that does not lose its scent with cooking, so it can be used at any time of the culinary preparation:

 – In marinades.
 The marinade is a cooking technique which consists in immersing the food in an aromatic liquid prior to cooking.
 Pepper is ideal for using it in this technique because it can provide an intense, spicy flavor to our dishes.
 It can be mixed with other spices like turmeric, cayenne pepper, thyme or oregano to compliment your taste.

 – In sauces.
 Fats are an excellent way to absorb the flavor of food.
 If during the preparation of a sauce, we add some peppercorns as an ingredient, we will be well assured that the oil, butter or containing background absorbs the aroma.

 – Savory and sweet dishes.
-Grilled vegetables, braised seitan, tofu fresh, cooked vegetables, rice, pasta, potatoes,… You can also try adding a few grains of pepper to your fruit salads and marinate them for 1 hour to distribute the flavor… Pepper combined with all foods! * See Recipes with pepper in the listing above.
+Grilled vegetables, braised seitan, tofu fresh, cooked vegetables, rice, pasta, potatoes,… You can also try adding a few grains of pepper to your fruit salads and marinate them for 1 hour to distribute the flavor… Pepper combined with all foods! * See Recipes with pepper in the listing below.